ADN vs. BSN: Your Guide to Help You Decide

 BSN nurses may have an advantage if seeking employment as a school nurse, nurse educator or with insurance carriers as case managers.
 Additionally, administration and management-level roles may be more likely to prefer candidates with a bachelor’s degree.

 Two paths, one destination

-1Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+1Completion time is dependent on the number of transfer credits accepted and courses completed each term.